JuliaGraphics/Luxor.jl/docs/src/simplegraphics.md

 ![bounding box](assets/figures/bbox.png)

-You can make a BoundingBox from a piece of text, a polygon, or by modifying an existing one.
+You can make a BoundingBox from two points, a text string, an existing polygon, or by modifying an existing one.

 ```@example
 using Luxor # hide